-Third Alternative linguistics postulate based on the assumption that there is an inverse proportional relationship between the amount of common features in the language pair and the distance between the areas, which on these languages were formed.
+The graphic-analytical method is based on the assumption that there is an inverse relationship between the number of mutual features in the language pair and the distance between the areas where these languages were formed.

 - the net of geological fault lines;